scottjacksonx/SJGeocoder/README.md

 We check at runtime whether we can perform an `MKLocalSearch` (since it was only introduced in iOS 6.1).
 If we're on iOS < 6.1, we just do a geocode.

-The completion handler returns an array of SJPlacemark objects because of an issue with MKLocalSearch -- a CLGeocoder's results (CLPlacemark objects) have names, but an MKLocalSearch's results (MKMapItems that have a CLPlacemark property) don't have names.
+The completion handler returns an array of SJPlacemark objects because of an issue with MKLocalSearch -- a CLGeocoder's results (CLPlacemark objects) have names, but an MKLocalSearch's results (MKMapItems that have a CLPlacemark property) don't have names (I have a Radar out on this).
 Returning SJPlacemarks just makes sure that whatever SJGeocoder gives back, it has a name.
 You shouldn't need to think about SJPlacemark objects, since they just inherit from CLPlacemark, but just in case, that's why they exist.